James Stack (missionary)

 James Stack (1 September 1801 – 18 April 1883) was a Wesleyan Methodist missionary at Kaeo, New Zealand, in the 19th century.
 He later became an Anglican missionary and a member of the Church Missionary Society (CMS).
-In 1827 he experienced the Wesleydale Methodist Mission being ransacked by warriors of the Ngāpuhi iwi (tribe).
-In the late 1830s he worked with other CMS missionaries in Te Papa Mission at Tauranga, after a war party lead by Te Waharoa, the leader of the Ngāti Hauā, attacked neighbouring tribes in Rotorua and Tauranga.
+In 1827, he experienced the Wesleydale Methodist Mission being ransacked by warriors of the Ngāpuhi iwi (tribe).
+In the late 1830s, he worked with other CMS missionaries in Te Papa Mission at Tauranga, after a war party led by Te Waharoa, the leader of the Ngāti Hauā, attacked neighbouring tribes in Rotorua and Tauranga.
 He later worked with William Williams in the mission to the Māori of the Gisborne District.

 Early years

 Stack entered the Royal Navy at the age of nine and served in the Napoleonic Wars until being discharged in 1815.
 Thereafter he spent three and a half years in Ireland with his family.
 Stack emigrated with an elder brother to New South Wales where he was employed as a store-keeper on a farm owned by John Macarthur.
 In 1820 he spent eleven months at sea on the Sloop H.M.S.
 Bathurst (Capt.
 Phillip Parker King).
 The vessel was engaged in an official survey of Torres Strait, the Dampier Archipelago and a circumnavigation of the coast of Australia to map places not already examined by Capt.
 Matthew Flinders, RN, (1774–1814).
 Stack was "the butt of ridicule" for not conforming to "the sinful taste of my corrupt and depraved equals"; even "a gay young officer" passed his "wicked jokes" about Stack's reading the Scriptures.
 Stack then offered himself for the Wesleyan mission in New Zealand.